BYU-CS-Discord/CSBot/README.md

 ### Build the bot database

-_As we use Prisma for managing our database, it is up to you what relational database framework to use._

-By default, CSBot uses SQLite.
+CSBot uses SQLite.
 All persistent data is stored in a single file.

+If you're running in Docker, the database file will be created for you, at the path specified in your volume config.
+(See [docker-compose.yml](docker-compose.yml).)
+Otherwise, you'll need to configure the database URL and initialize it yourself, as described below.

 First decide where you want your database file to go, then edit this line in your `.env` file: